Tadley Calleva F.C.: History

 In the 2010–11 campaign they reached the final of the Basingstoke Senior Cup losing to Thatcham Town 4–1.
-The club then went on to win the same cup in 2013–14 beating local rivals AFC Aldermaston 3-2 (aet) in the final.
-In September 2014, the club recorded probably the best result of its modern history, defeating Conference South Basingstoke Town on penalties in the Hampshire FA Senior Cup at The Camrose after a 2–2 draw in 90 minutes.
+The club then went on to win the Senior Cup in 2013–14 defeating local rivals AFC Aldermaston 3–2 (aet) in the final.
+In September 2014, the club defeated Basingstoke Town on penalties in the Hampshire FA Senior Cup at The Camrose after a 2–2 draw in 90 minutes.

-The club had its best run in the FA Vase in season 2015-16 reaching the 3rd round proper before eventually being knocked out 4–2 after a replay and extra-time against Newport (IoW) from the Wessex Premier Division.
+The club had its best run in the FA Vase in the 2015–16 season, reaching the 3rd round proper before eventually being knocked out 4–2 after a replay and extra-time against Newport (IoW) from the Wessex Premier Division.

 They have also reached the final of the North Hants Senior Cup in the last two seasons: losing out 3–1 to local rivals Whitchurch United in 2016–17, again at The Camrose, and then 5–4 on penalties to Andover New Street in 2017–18 at Longmeadow after a 3–3 draw in normal time.

-The club achieved its ambition of gaining promotion to the Wessex League Premier Division in 2018–19 season - the highest level (Step 5) that the club has competed at.
+The club achieved its ambition of gaining promotion to the Wessex League Premier Division in 2018–19 season – the highest level (Step 5) that the club had competed at.
 The goal is to consolidate its position on the field and to make significant progress with the infrastructure off the field.
 Tadley finished 8th in their first season.

 Tadley were lying 13th after 28 games in season in 2019–20.
-The season finished in March due to Coronavirus.
+The season finished in March due to the COVID-19 pandemic.

-In 2020/21 Tadley had their best run in the FA cup in the club's history, team manager Adam Clarke saw the club reach the First qualifying round.
+In 2020–21 Tadley had their best run in the FA Cup in the club's history, with team manager Adam Clarke guiding the club to reach the First qualifying round.

-2021/22 Tadley Calleva saw a change in league and management.
+Tadley Calleva saw a change in league and management in the 2021–22 season.
 Tadley joined the Combined Counties League North.
 This was due to the FA restructuring at Steps 4–6.
-Adam Clarke had to step down due to work commitments.
-Joe Lawler & Ben Dillon were named as joint first team managers for the coming season.
-In 2021/22 season the club came 12th after a slow start.
-In season 2022/23 they moved to the Combined Counties League South.
+Adam Clarke stepped down due to work commitments.
+Joe Lawler and Ben Dillon were named as joint first team managers for the coming season.
+In the 2021–22 season the club finished 12th.
+In the 2022–23 season they moved to the Combined Counties League South.

-They beat Weymouth F.C.
-4-2 in the 2025/26 FA Cup First qualifying round.
+They defeated Weymouth F.C.
+4–2 in the 2025–26 FA Cup First qualifying round.
+In their first ever Second qualifying round match, they lost 2–0 against Bracknell Town F.C.